claudiajs/claudia-bot-builder/docs/API.md

 _Note_: FB Messenger message echoes, delivery and read reports will not be parsed.

-## Message verification

-_Claudia Bot Builder_ will verify message payload as recommended for each platform.
-However, Facebook Messenger beside token validation offers additional security via `X-Hub-Signature` header, but it requires your Facebook App Secret.

-This security step is also available in _Claudia Bot Builder_ but it is optional in current version.
-This will become mandatory in the next major version, so please run `claudia update` with `--configure-fb-bot` flag and set your Facebook App Secret on your next update or any time before the next major version.

-You can read more about security check for Facebook Messenger in [Messenger's documentation](https://developers.facebook.com/docs/messenger-platform/webhook-reference#security).

 ## Reply formats

 If you reply with a string, the response will be packaged in a bot-specific format representing a simple text message. _Claudia Bot Builder_ helps in that way to handle generic simple text responses easily.